 Anne McNamara is the Assistant Professor of Trumpet at Illinois State University where her duties involve teaching applied trumpet and performing in the ISU faculty brass quintet.
-Previously, Anne served as the Assistant Professor of Trumpet at Campbellsville University in Campbellsville, Kentucky.
-In addition to her duties at ISU, Dr. McNamara works regularly as a freelance trumpeter including performances with the Heartland Festival Orchestra, Owesnboro Symphony, Louisville Orchestra and Louisville Master Chorale.
+In addition to her duties at ISU, Dr. McNamara works regularly as a freelance trumpeter including performances with the Heartland Festival Orchestra, Champaign Urbana Symphony, Owesnboro Symphony, Louisville Orchestra and Louisville Master Chorale.
 Her debut album "A Winter's Night" is available on several platforms including Amazon Music, ITunes and Spotify and it features the premiere recordings of several works.

 Dr. McNamara earned a BM in Music Education and a Jazz Studies minor from James Madison University, a MM in Trumpet Performance from the University of Illinois at Urbana-Champaign, and a DMA in Trumpet Performance from the University of Maryland.
 Her primary trumpet teachers include Chris Gekker, Steve Hendrickson, Dr. Michael Ewald, Ronald Romm, Tito Carrillo, and Jim Kluesner.
 Dr. McNamara is a Yamaha Performing Artist.